jzonthemtn/berlin-buzzwords-2021/README.md

 Go through the results and correlate each document (by its ID) to the relevance score from the table above.
 This gives us a baseline DCG score that we can use to evaluate future models.

+**Important**: We are treating the table of documents as the only relevant documents.
+Any search result not included in the table will be assigned a relevance score of 0.
+This uses the assumption that a "Christmas" movie will have "christmas" somewhere in the description.

 ## License

 Licensed under the Apache License, version 2.0.